saquantum/tools/w1_ssh.md

 - Run the command `vagrant up`.
 This starts the virtual machine configured in the current folder, and if it has not been downloaded and provisioned yet (as is the case when you run `up` for the first time) then it does this for you as well.
 - When Vagrant tells you the machine is running, run `vagrant ssh` to log in to your virtual machine.
 If it asks you for a password, use `vagrant`.
 - You should now see the virtual machine prompt `vagrant@debian12:~$`.
 Try the command `ls /` and check that there is a folder called 'shared' in the top-level folder, along with system ones with names like `usr` and `bin`.
 There are two kinds of errors you might get during `vagrant up`:
 - If vagrant complains that it can't find a provider, then you have probably not installed virtualbox, or not rebooted since installing it.
-- If you get some odd crash or error message about hypervisors, see the page https://www.vagrantup.com/docs/installation for instructions, section *Running Multiple Hypervisors*.
-Basically, you cannot run vagrant when another program is already using your processor's virtualisation subsystem, and the page gives instructions how to turn off the other one.
+- If you get some odd crash or error message about hypervisors: you cannot run vagrant when another program is already using your processor's virtualisation subsystem, and the page gives instructions how to turn off the other one.
 To exit the virtual machine, type `exit` which will get you back to the shell on the host machine.
 On the host, `vagrant halt` cleanly shuts down the virtual machine.

 ## The file system

-Linux (and other POSIX-like operating systems) work with a single file hierarchy with a root folder `/`, although there may be different file systems mounted at different places under that.
-How files are organised in here are documented in the [Filesystem Hierarchy Standard (FHS)](https://refspecs.linuxfoundation.org/FHS_3.0/fhs-3.0.html).
 Have a look with the command `ls /`:

 `/bin` stands for binaries, that is programs that you can run.
 Have a look with `ls /bin`: there will be a lot of commands in here, including ls itself.
 Indeed you can find out where a program is with `which`, so `which ls` will show you `/usr/bin/ls` for example.